Umvoti Local Municipality elections

 The Umvoti Local Municipality council consists of twenty-seven members elected by mixed-member proportional representation.
 Fourteen councillors are elected by first-past-the-post voting in fourteen wards, while the remaining thirteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.

 In the election of 3 August 2016 the African National Congress (ANC) won a majority of fifteen seats on the council.
 The party lost its majority in the election of 1 November 2021, obtaining a plurality of ten.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.

+After the death of the previous ward two councillor, a by-election was held on 14 June 2023.
+In 2021, the African National Congress (ANC) won the ward with 47% of the vote.
+In the by-election, the Inkatha Freedom Party (IFP) gained support from both the ANC and the Abantu Batho Congress (ABC), winning the ward with 53%, and becoming the largest party in the council.
+The ANC and ABC have a working arrangement, and together still make up a majority 16 of the 27 seats.